-The authors thank the anonymous referees for their valuable comments, which helped to improve the paper.
+We would like to thank the anonymous referees for their valuable comments, which helped to improve the paper.
 This work is partially supported by the German Federal Ministry of Education and Research within the HAMcast project, which is part of G-Lab.